SirHaagen/php_pdo7/README.md

-# php_pdo7
+# PHP example using PDO queries: Poll!!! ¿What is your favourite programming language?

-PHP example using PDO queries: Poll!!! ¿What is your favourite programming language?
+I am an active student learning CSS, JS, React JS, Sass, Tailwind CSS, PHP and many other stuffs.
+Looking for a challenging job opportunity